eLearningHub/academic-project-template/README.md

 pixi-template/
 ├── src/
 │   └── pixi_project/
+│       ├── __init__.py
 │       └── cli.py
 ├── tests/
+│   ├── __init__.py
+│   └── test_cli.py
 ├── docs/
+│   ├── conf.py
+│   ├── index.md
+│   └── ...
+├── .github/
+│   └── workflows/
+│       ├── tests.yml
+│       ├── lint.yml
+│       └── release.yml
 ├── pyproject.toml
+├── noxfile.py
+├── .pre-commit-config.yaml
+├── .readthedocs.yaml
+├── CODE_OF_CONDUCT.md
+├── CHANGELOG.md
-├── README.md
+├── pixi_setup.md
-└── LICENSE
+└── README.md
 ```

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request
+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Acknowledgements

-We extend our heartfelt gratitude to the authors of [Nerfies](https://nerfies.github.io/) for generously open-sourcing their website template, which inspired this project’s design and functionality.
+We extend our heartfelt gratitude to the authors of [Nerfies](https://nerfies.github.io/) for generously open-sourcing their website template, which inspired this project's design and functionality.

 We also sincerely thank [Michael J. Mahoney](https://www.mm218.dev/) for creating and sharing the invaluable [Quarto template for arXiv preprints](https://github.com/mikemahoney218/quarto-arxiv).